BaiyangZhang/BaiyangZhang.github.io/_posts/2025-02-27-Introduction-to-Resurgence-Lecture-1.md

 [^2]: J. Zinn-Justin, “Perturbation Series at Large Orders in Quantum Mechanics and Field Theories: Application to the Problem of Resummation”, Phys.
 Rept., vol. 70, p.
 109, 1981. doi: 10.1016/0370-1573(81)90016-8;C. M. Bender and T. T. Wu, “Anharmonic oscillator.
 2: A Study of perturbation theory in large order”, Phys.
 Rev., vol. D7, pp. 1620–1636, 1973. doi: 10.1103/PhysRevD.7.1620.
 [^3]: M. Marino, R. Schiappa, and M. Weiss, “Nonperturbative E↵ects and the Large-Order Behavior of Matrix Models and Topological Strings”, Commun.
 Num.
 Theor.
 Phys., vol. 2, pp. 349–419, 2008. doi: 10.4310/CNTP.2008.v2.n2.a3. arXiv: 0711.1954 [hep-th].

-# 2. Analytic Continuation and Monodromy
+# 2. Analytic continuation and monodromy

 In this note we shall focus on `formal power series`, sometimes called the `polynomial forms`.
 When regarded as formal power series with real coefficients of indeterminant $t$, denoted $\mathbb{R}[t]$, the previous example should be written as (note the appearance of extra variable $t$)